letolabs/the-little-cloud-foundry-book/en/cf.md

 ### CF multi-node using AWS

-This case study utilizes Cloud Foundry to have a "private cloud" which is needed to keep HIPPA compliance in the health care industry.
+This case study utilizes Cloud Foundry to have a "private cloud" which is needed to keep HIPAA compliance in the health care industry.

 Load Balancer: AWS elastic load balancer